dunnm10atwit/Individual_Data_Science_Project/README.md

  - Spirit Airlines    : 17
  - United Airlines    : 1326

 As you can see, the best airline to fly from a fatalities perspective is hawaiian Airlines, followed by Spirit and Frontier.
-This may be the case as they might not have been around as some of the other airlines and/or might not have the same volume of flights (more flights -> more fatalities).
+This may be the case as they might not have been around as long as some of the other airlines and/or might not have the same volume of flights (more flights -> more fatalities).

 # Discussion